Seagate/cortx-k8s/GLOSSARY.md

 ## Glossary

+### Container

+Per [Red Hat](https://www.redhat.com/en/topics/containers/whats-a-linux-container), a container, or sometimes referred to as a Linux container, is "a set of 1 or more processes that are isolated from the rest of the system.
+All the files necessary to run them are provided from a distinct image, meaning Linux containers are portable and consistent as they move from development, to testing, and finally to production."

 ### CORVAULT

-CORVAULT is the brand name for a specific Seagate hardware product: https://www.seagate.com/products/storage/data-storage-systems/corvault/.
+[CORVAULT](https://www.seagate.com/products/storage/data-storage-systems/corvault/) is the brand name for a specific Seagate storage hardware product.
 CORVAULT generally belongs to a category of storage referred to as RBOD (reliable bunch of disks).
 Physically, CORVAULT is a large 4U rack enclosure which holds up to 106 devices.
 By virtue of firmware running inside the enclosure, CORVAULT appears to the upper-layer host (CORTX in our case) as two very large individual disks.
 Internally, CORVAULT does declustered erasure such that the frequency of "disk" failures seen by the host is very low (albeit when they happen, they are a large failure).

 ### CORTX Control Pods